 We’ve all done it.
-We commit ourselves to making some serious changes such as losing some weight, becoming debt free, or reading our Bible every day.
-So we make the choice, we get ourselves pumped up for the change, and start putting a plan in place.
+We commit ourselves to making some serious changes.
+Losing weight.
+Becoming debt free.
+Reading our Bible every day.
+So, we make the decision, get ourselves motivated for the change, and start putting a plan in place.
 Maybe we even write down specific goals and read books to help us do it right.
 For the first week or so things look really good and our motivation stays high, then problems arise.
 We get sick.
 A major problem gets dropped on us at work.
 We get tired and stressed.
 The next thing we know, our motivation is gone and so is our goal.
 Many times this is where it ends.

 One of the most difficult challenges in life is self-improvement.
 This is the case because our goals seem so enormous and we usually we try to tackle too much at once.
 Benjamin Franklin wisely said, “Little strokes fell great oaks.”
 The changes we want to make are often these massive oaks in our lives and the plan we put in place attempts to chop it down huge chunks at a time with massive swings.
 But soon we tire out, our motivational axes become dull, and we give up at the gigantic goal tree in front of us.

 The problem is our mindset.
 The goal just seems to long, too big, and too hard.
 So when the first challenge hits us, it’s a challenge to bounce back.
 This is when a change in thinking is most valuable.
 Perhaps the best frame of mind is to focus not on the big goal, but simply on becoming 1% better every day.
 That’s it, just 1% each day.
 So, if a person’s goal were to do 100 pushups, then they would start with one on the first day, two on the second day, and so on until they were doing 100 pushups each day.